jsoo1/remote-build-queue/README.md

 # remote-build-queue - a drop-in replacement for Nix' [build-hook](https://github.com/NixOS/nix/blob/master/src/build-remote/build-remote.cc)

+This is in a draft state - *DO NOT USE IT*.
+This is in the open as a reference and source for ideas, not for production (or even personal) use.

-This is in a draft state. `remote-build-queue` currently implements:
+`remote-build-queue` currently implements:
 - `enqeueu` - `build-hook` to be exec'd by nix-build as a drop-in replacement for the [current build-hook](https://github.com/NixOS/nix/blob/master/src/build-remote/build-remote.cc)
 - `remote-build-queue` daemon - collects events and builds jobs
 - A postgres database acting as an append-only message-queue